fakeecity/UVAutomate-V1/README.md

 > # TODO
 >
-> - Port Utility of Serverless Functions to Standalone Extension
+> - Improve Efficiency (Modularize Onboarding)
-> - Increase Efficiency
+> - Better Error Handling
 > - Port for Use in Other Duo Applications